 FATF 40 Rec.
-Rati ng Factors underlying rating Recommended Actions Actions Informed by Country individuals interested in these activities, so that the cooperative movement, is framed within the economic development programs of the country d) To grant legal personality by registration in the National Register of Cooperatives, cooperative associations, federations of cooperatives and the National Confederation of Cooperatives; e) Knowledge of the dissolution and liquidation of the cooperative associations, federations, cooperatives and the National Confederation of Cooperatives; f) Perform inspection and surveillance of cooperative associations, federations of cooperatives and the National Confederation of Cooperatives, and impose the same penalties; g) Promote the creation and increased sources of financing of cooperative associations, federations of cooperatives and the National Confederation of Cooperatives; h) Disseminate the general guidelines of cooperative activity, in particular those relating to administration and legislation applicable to it, in order to promote the cooperative movement. i) Assume the performance or execution of programs or activities in any form and directly relates to the powers set out in this article.
+Rati ng Factors underlying rating Recommended Actions Actions Informed by Country d) To grant legal personality by registration in the National Register of Cooperatives, cooperative associations, federations of cooperatives and the National Confederation of Cooperatives; e) Knowledge of the dissolution and liquidation of the cooperative associations, federations, cooperatives and the National Confederation of Cooperatives; f) Perform inspection and surveillance of cooperative associations, federations of cooperatives and the National Confederation of Cooperatives, and impose the same penalties; g) Promote the creation and increased sources of financing of cooperative associations, federations of cooperatives and the National Confederation of Cooperatives; h) Disseminate the general guidelines of cooperative activity, in particular those relating to administration and legislation applicable to it, in order to promote the cooperative movement. i) Assume the performance or execution of programs or activities in any form and directly relates to the powers set out in this article.
 Article 5In the exercise of inspection and surveillance referred to the subparagraph e) of Section 2, the Institute shall a) Practice at any time and without restriction, through their delegates, the revisions as deemed necessary, to know the progress and status of the associations under its jurisdiction.
 Such associations are obliged to supply directly to the Institute or its agents, when required, all data, books, reports and documents as requested, on each and every one of its operations; b) Participate, without vote, in sessions of the General Assembly of cooperative associations, when appropriate, and ensure that those concluded with the legal formalities.
-These partnerships will inform the Institute, at least five days in advance of the date of the meeting to be held, accompanied with the respective agenda; c) Call the administrative and supervisory entities to the
+These partnerships will inform the Institute, at least five days in advance of the date of the meeting to be held, accompanied with the respective agenda; c) Call the administrative and supervisory entities to the assembly of cooperative associations, when those in charge refuses to do so or if the Institute deems it necessary; d) Prepare manuals for accounti